jy2671/item-catalog/README.md

 # Project - Item Catalog
 ***

 The project builds a dynamic web application with persistent data storage to provide a compelling service to the users.
 The web application provides a list of sports items within a variety of sports categories and integrates third party user registration and authentication.
-Authenticated users should have the ability to post, edit, and delete their own items.
+Authenticated users have the ability to post, edit, and delete their own items.

 The project created a RESTful web application from scratch using Python framework Flask and implemented third-party OAuth authentication using Google's Sign in authentication services, HTML5, CSS3, SQLite, VirtualBox, and Vagrant.
 Additionally it uses the various HTTP methods to relate to CRUD operations.